John Carlson (ice hockey): Final years with the team (2019–2026)

-Carlson started the 2022–23 season reunited with Fehérváry and quickly tallied six points in nine games before suffering an injury.
+Carlson started the 2022–23 season reunited with Fehérváry and tallied six points in nine games before suffering an injury.
 He missed six gamed after being placed on injured reserve before returning to the Capitals lineup on November 11.
 In his first game back, he became the first defenseman in franchise history to record 600 career points.
 He also passed Pivoňka for fifth place on the franchise's all-time points list.
 On November 17, Carlson scored two goals in his 900th NHL game to secure a win for the Capitals.
 At 32 years and 311 days old, Carlson also became the third-youngest player in franchise history to reach this milestone.
 In the Capitals final game before the league's mandated holiday break, Carlson suffered a fractured skull and lacerated temporal artery after being accidentally struck in the head by a puck.
 He was immediately transported to a local hospital for further evaluation and kept overnight.
 At the time, he led all team defensemen with eight goals and 21 points.
 Carlson spent the next three months recovering from the injury and worked privately with a skating coach to maintain his form.
 He returned to the Capitals lineup on March 23, 2023, and scored a goal and an assist in their 6–1 win over the Chicago Blackhawks.